World Central Kitchen charity halts Gaza operations after Israeli strike kills 7 workers

 World Central Kitchen, a food charity founded by celebrity chef José Andrés, was key to the recently opened sea route, which offered some hope for northern Gaza — where the U.N. says much of the population is on the brink of starvation, largely cut off from the rest of the territory by Israeli forces.

-Andrés — whose charity operates in several countries wracked by wars or natural disasters, including Israel after the Oct.
-7 attack that triggered the current conflict — said he was “heartbroken” by the deaths of his colleagues.
+Andrés — whose charity has operated in several countries wracked by wars or natural disasters, including Israel after the attack that triggered the current conflict — said he was “heartbroken” by the deaths of his colleagues.

 “The Israeli government needs to stop this indiscriminate killing.
 It needs to stop restricting humanitarian aid, stop killing civilians and aid workers, and stop using food as a weapon,” he wrote on X, formerly Twitter.